BIR: Buyers need not worry over e-seller tax

 “They are supportive and they also assured us that no one will sell on their platforms without being registered with the BIR.
 We have a remedy there because if the online sellers do not register, they would not be allowed to sell on the platforms,” he added.

 For foreign merchants, he said they have to register in the country as a business online seller and would thus be covered by the 1-percent withholding tax.
-However, for those foreign businesses who would not register, they would be subject to a higher final withholding tax of 25 percent.
+However, those foreign businesses that do not register, would be subject to a higher final withholding tax of 25 percent.

-The BIR chief also said that the agency’s tax collection performance has been meeting their expectations, reflecting the effective tax administration and enforcement strategies adopted by the agency.
+The BIR chief also said that the agency’s tax collection performance has been meeting expectations, reflecting the agency’s effective tax administration and enforcement strategies.

 Next target: Tobacco sector

-For the second half of this year, Lumagui said they would be focusing on collecting revenues from the tobacco sector.
+For the second half of this year, Lumagui said they would focus on collecting tobacco sector revenues.

 Since June, the BIR has mandated all vape importers and manufacturers to attach stamps on their products.

-The absence of internal revenue stamps on vape products means nonpayment of excise, making the vape products subject to seizure by the BIR and exposing their business owners to criminal liability for tax evasion.
+The absence of internal revenue stamps on vape products means nonpayment of excise, subject the vape products to seizure by the BIR and exposing their business owners to criminal liability for tax evasion.

 The BIR said it has seen an increase in the number of registered vape products, resulting in higher tax collections.